 Himax LCOS microdisplays and the associated projector technologies are beginning mass production for, in particular, palm-size mobile projectors.
 Our design and manufacturing capabilities for LCOS microdisplays are conducted through our subsidiary, Himax Display, Inc., or Himax Display.
 In January 2008, we announced a strategic alliance with 3M, one of the world's leading companies in optics technology, to commercialize the applications of LCOS mobile projectors.
-3M developed proprietary projection optics which were incorporated with our proprietary color-filter LCOS microdisplays for a series of miniature projector-embedded digital camera.
+3M developed proprietary projection optics which were incorporated with our proprietary color-filter LCOS microdisplays for a series of miniature projector modules.
+In August 2009, we introduced our LCOS microdisplays for use by the world's first projector-embedded digital camera.
 Commercial applications of LCOS-embedded projectors are expected to see an increasing demand in consumer electronics market.